DJWoodZ/Handcar-Hoo-Ha/README.md

 `npm install`

-You can then run gulp tasks.
+This project uses gulp.
 The default task will lint and minify the code:

 `gulp`

+If you would just like to lint the code (no minification) use:

+`gulp lint`

 Change Log
 ----------